deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 and [Session](https://getsession.org/blog/groups-v2-how-to-upgrade) did in 2025.
 But how could we avoid asking for such painful coordination, when other federated messaging projects struggle?

-First of all, the planetary-scale e-mail system is mature and has separation between transport protocols and message formats.
+First of all, the planetary-scale email system is mature and has separation between transport protocols and message formats.
 There are no sudden changes in the SMTP protocols which deliver 360 billion messages per day.
 There are many battle-tested server implementations.